VidhiAgg/cash-counter/README.md

-# Banana Speak
+# Cash counter

-# Its a fun playing website which get you to speak minion speak.
+# With this app, you can get the amount to return to th user, On inputting Cash Amount to paid and Cash Amount Given.

 ## Tech stack used
 * HTML 5